nvdungx/nvdungx.github.io/_posts/2021-12-17-unified-diagnostic-protocol-overview.md

 - The second byte show the failed component/system.
 - The last byte show the failure category and subtype, detailed what kind of fault had occurred.

+So with each logical DTC number following data shall be associated to it:

 <u><b>DTC Status Byte:</b></u>
 ![DTC](/assets/img/blogs/2021_12_17/7_Fault_DTC_2.png)